mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-materials.md

 **Appearance Assets**

-*Appearance* Assets are called the rendering material in other products.
-There are many components in Grasshopper to manipulate *Appearance* assets.

-&nbsp;

-{% include youtube_player.html id="0fZVXCWRPr0" %}

 All *Appearance* assets are of type {% include api_type.html type='Autodesk.Revit.DB.Visual.Asset' title='DB.Visual.Asset' %} and are basically a collection of visual properties that have a name e.g. `generic_diffuse`, a type, and a value.
 The {% include api_type.html type='Autodesk.Revit.DB.Visual.Asset' title='DB.Visual.Asset' %} has lookup methods to find and return these properties.
 These properties are wrapped by the type {% include api_type.html type='Autodesk.Revit.DB.Visual.AssetProperty' title='DB.Visual.AssetProperty' %} in Revit API.
 This type provides getters to extract the value from the property.